 - depriving their partner of money to pay for basic expenses, such as for personal

-- taking away their partner’s passport, social security card, driver’s license or other
+- taking away their partner’s passport, social security card, driver’s license or other means of independence or identification

 - Sexual Abuse